mrismanaziz/Reforestation/README.md

-## Have you heard the rumor going around about butter?
-Never mind, I shouldn't spread it.
+## Have you heard about corduroy pillows?
+They're making headlines!